fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

 - If you encounter any new bugs or issues, try disabling any mods, as some may not yet be compatible with the latest update.
 - Are you playing on Steam and want to finish your current save under a previous version?
 You can do so using our Steam beta branches.

-Keep on reading for the full Update Notes below, and don’t forget to check out our Developer Update video below to see some of the highlights in action!
+Keep on reading for the full Update Notes below, and don't forget to check out our Developer Update video below to see some of the highlights in action!

 ‎